This section of the Baltic Questionnaire only refers to geared vessels and includes useful information related with their cranes.

 The number of cranes and their position on the ship can be found in the General Arrangement plan and the Cargo Gear Certificate.

 Outreach measures the maximum distance that the crane can reach beyond ship’s rails, both in zero lift and in maximum lift conditions.
-This is very important information in order for the charterers/shippers/receivers to organize the loading and discharge operations and place the cargo at the proper position of the port so as to avoid delays.
+This is very important information in order for the charterers/shippers/receivers to organize the loading and discharge operations and place the cargo at the proper position of the port to avoid delays.
 It is also important in ports that a specific minimum or maximum outreach is required.

 This information can be found in the Manufacturer’s manual or provided by the Master.